info201a-s19/project-kathylamb/README.md

   - _Drug Use by Age_
     - National Survey on Drug Use and Health from the Substance Abuse and Mental Health Data Archive
+    - This data was collected through a questionaires, surveys, and sampling.
   - _Accidental Drug Related Deaths 2012-2018_
-    - an investigation by the Office of the Chief Medical Examiner which includes the toxicity report, death certificate, as well as a scene investigation
+    - An investigation by the Office of the Chief Medical Examiner which includes the toxicity report, death certificate, as well as a scene investigation
   - _Provisional Drug Overdoes Death Counts_
     - National Center for Health Statistics (NCHS)
+    - This data was collected based on death records recieved from the NCHS

 - What is the data about?